-My full-length poetry collection, Urbilly, which won the 2017 Main Street Rag Poetry Book Award, will be published in November 2017.
-The book is now available for discount advance order here.
+My full-length poetry collection, Urbilly, which won the 2017 Main Street Rag Poetry Book Award, is now available for purchase here.

 Urbilly?
 Think antic field guide to parts (un)known & exploited.
 Mountain / megacity mashups, rural / urban hullabaloo, New River / Gowanus cocktails.
 Backwoods & Brooklyn.
 Mountaintop removal & Edison bulbs, landfill & farm-to-table, Muriel Rukeyser & Big Daddy Kane.

 “Urbilly is an astounding debut because Michael Dowdy understands our peril.
 His ability to layer so much, sometimes with humor, in such a small space creates a mountainous effect.
 A father’s love for his young daughter fuels a rage over planetary violence.
 Traces of urban and rural, spit and shame, rapacious fracking and mountaintop removal, always the personal and political—these poems are living membranes that we can see worlds through.” –Mauricio Kilwein Guevara, author of POEMA and Autobiography of So-and-so: Poems in Prose

 “If ‘urbilly’ as a word is somewhat obviously constructed, Urbilly as the book-length conjunction Dowdy has crafted is surprisingly nuanced.
 This is writing about place that moves beyond stereotypes such as city or country, writing that is rooted but never staid.
 Dowdy gives us “Mountain as verb,” and we’re lucky to have such lively language carrying us between clear observations, and making its colorful mash-ups.” –Rose McLarney, author of The Always Broken Plates of Mountains and Its Day Being Gone